nystudio107/devmode/README.md

 The project is based on [Craft CMS](https://CraftCMS.com) using a unique `templates/_boilerplate` system for web/AJAX/AMP pages, and implements a number of technologies/techniques:

+* [Docker](https://www.docker.com/) Docker is used for local development; see **Setting Up Local Dev** below for details
+* A base Twig templating setup as described in [An Effective Twig Base Templating Setup](https://nystudio107.com/blog/an-effective-twig-base-templating-setup)
 * [webpack](https://webpack.js.org/) is used for the build system as per [An Annotated webpack 4 Config for Frontend Web Development](https://nystudio107.com/blog/an-annotated-webpack-4-config-for-frontend-web-development)
 * [VueJS](https://vuejs.org/) is used for some of the interactive bits on the website as per
 * [Tailwind CSS](https://tailwindcss.com/) for the site-wide CSS